qmk/qmk_firmware/users/ericgebhart/readme.md

 ---------------------
 Extensions are all in the extensions directory and have a single entry point via extensions.h which provides a macro to place in **process_record_user**.

-Keycodes defined in extensions with def files are automatically added to the custom keys enumeration so there is no need to define them manually.
+The intention is that they are easy to copy and use as is without digging around in the C code.
+Custom keys are also defined there.
+Any keycodes defined by an extension are automatically added to the custom keys enumeration so there is no need to define them manually.

 A new extension can be added with a process record entry in extensions.h.
 Just follow the same code pattern.
+If an extension defines keycodes, add it's entry in *keycodes.h* so that they are automatically added to the enum.
+Keycodes.h is also where all the miscellaneous short cut key defines are done.

+To copy all the extensions,
+  * Copy the extensions and defs folders,
+  * Copy process_records.c file or adapt yours.
-To copy all the extensions, just get the extensions and defs folders, get the process_records.c file, and adapt your custom keycodes to custom_keys.def.
+  * Adapt your custom keycodes to custom_keys.def.
-And copy the pertinant parts of config.h.
+  * Copy the pertinant parts of config.h so that everything can be enabled.
-At last define _USERSPACE_H such that all the extensions can find your stuff.
+  * Define _USERSPACE_H such that all the extensions can find your stuff.

-This might be overkill, perhaps just including keycodes.h will work most of the time.
+To adapt to your own process_record_user do this;

-Alternately, Include extensions.h in your process_record_user,then add this above the switch.
+Include extensions.h in your process_record_user,then add this above the switch.
 ```
 PROCESS_EXTENSIONS
 ```
+This will cause process records to use whatever extensions are turned on.

 Many extensions have a _.def_ file in _/defs_ for any data that is needed.

-The intention is that they are easy to copy and use as is without digging around in the C code.
-Custom keys are also defined there.

-Because many of them use custom keycodes in their definitions, it is necessary to include your userspace .h such that keycodes and layer codes can be found.
+Because many of them use custom keycodes or layers in their definitions, it is necessary to include your userspace .h such that keycodes and layer codes can be found.
 To simplify this, simply add a define to config.h to point at your .h or wherever your custom codes can be found.

 In my case;
 ```c